graphql/graphql-spec/spec/Section 2 -- Language.md

 and mutation root types are named `Query` and `Mutation`, respectively.

-Similarly, when serializing a GraphQL schema using the type system language, a schema definition should be omitted if only uses the default root type names.
+Similarly, when serializing a GraphQL schema using the type system language, a schema definition should be omitted if it only uses the default root type names.

 This example describes a valid complete GraphQL schema, despite not explicitly including a schema definition.
 The `Query` type is presumed to be the query